Mapping your logistics process leads to lower freight costs

 Brainstorming sessions

-Organizing brainstorming sessions with relevant stakeholders can help gather different perspectives and ideas about a process.
+Organising brainstorming sessions with relevant stakeholders can help gather different perspectives and ideas about a process.
 Jointly thinking about the process can bring forth improvement opportunities and identify pain points.